nishant34/Video_processing/README.md

 python pass_2.py

 ```
-Afte generating the final clsuters annotate the first frame in each cluster as these are semi supervised methods.
+Afte generating the final clusters annotate the first frame in each cluster as these are semi supervised methods.
 Now final clusters have been generated so after this run:
 ```javascript
 python directory_structure.py